Dev-X-git/PodcastAI/Readme.md

-# Project Setup and Execution
+# Project Setup and Execution.

 This guide will help you set up and run the project, which consists of a frontend and a backend service.